meganz/mpenc_doc/source/protocol.rst

 operation.
 Identity secrets are *not* needed for this, but they are needed for participating in further membership changes (i.e. creating new subsessions).

-For the overall protocol, the number of communication rounds is O(n) in the number of members.
-The average size of GKA packets is also O(n).
-More modern protocols have O(1) number of rounds but retain O(n) packet size.
+For the overall protocol, the number of communication rounds is :math:`O(n)` in the number of members.
+The average size of GKA packets is also :math:`O(n)`.
+More modern protocols have :math:`O(1)` rounds but retain :math:`O(n)` packet size.
 However, our protocol is a simple first approach using elementary cryptography only, which should be easier to understand and review.

 This component may be upgraded or replaced independently of the other parts of our protocol system.
 For example, more modern techniques make the key agreement